 - Change management and peer training skills

-Building an Internal AI Council
+Building an internal AI council

 Every AI-literate company needs a cross-functional team responsible for AI strategy and governance:

-Council Responsibilities
+Council responsibilities

 | Area | Activities |